aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS/launch-templates.md

 The launch template must include a security group (i.e., instance firewall rules) and the security group must be associated with the virtual private cloud (VPC) of the EKS cluster.

 The security group must permit communication with EKS control plane.
-Outbound access should be permitted for at least: HTTPS on port 443, DNS (UDP and TCP) on port 53, and your subnet's network access control list (network ACL).
+Outbound access should be permitted for at least:
+- HTTPS on port 443
+- DNS (UDP and TCP) on port 53
+- Your subnet's network access control list (network ACL).

 ## Fields with Undefined Behavior